Tag Archives: communication

 I applied the USDF model for the first five years of training my naturally gaited Tennessee walking horse, Makana.
 My understanding of this model was to drive my horse forward with my legs and seat into my hands for contact and connection.

-Adding to this, many TWH rail class riders told me to ride with low fixed hands and minimize the movement of my riding position to show my horse as smooth as possible.
+Adding to this, many TWH rail class riders told me to ride with low fixed hands and minimize the movement of my riding position to show how smooth my horse is.

-Makana soon lacked the desire to go forward.
-So I thought.
-I began to believe I had a lazy horse, so I used more and more leg to squeeze her forward.
-That didn’t seem to help, so I carried a dressage whip and began to tap her forward.
-Then Makana became anxious and I didn’t know why.
+Makana lacked the desire to go forward.
+I thought I had a lazy horse, so I used more and more leg to squeeze her forward.
+That didn’t seem to help, so I tapped her with a dressage whip while I clucked and squeezed her forward.
+Then Makana became anxious, and I didn’t know why.

 It wasn’t until I began studying French dressage that I realized what was going on.
 When I began separating my hand aids for stopping from my leg and seat aids for going, I realized I had created Makana’s lack-of-forwardness problem.
 She was doing exactly what I had been cueing her to do: go forward into my hand and stop.
 Then she began to feel claustrophobic as a result of being driven forward into a restraining hand.

-In addition, French dressage taught me that riding with low fixed hands presses the bit on the tongue which is painful.
-Rather, I learned that by communicating with the corners of the horse’s mouth is gentle, so I cue with raised hands and ride with relaxed following shoulders, arms and hands.
-I also learned the difference between driving with the seat and following the natural motion of the horse’s back.
-The latter actually produces more forwardness than a driving seat because a driving seat becomes annoying and noisy to the horse.
+In addition, French dressage taught me that riding with low fixed hands presses the bit into the tongue and causes pain.
+Rather, I learned that by communicating with the corners of the horse’s lips is gentle, so I cue with raised hands and ride with relaxed following shoulders, arms and hands.
+I also learned the difference between driving with the seat and following the natural motion of the horse’s belly sway.
+The latter actually produces more forwardness than a driving seat because a driving seat is irritating to the horse.

 By separating the “stop” from “go” aids, Makana’s lack of forwardness has disappeared.
 My need to continually use my leg and whip disappeared.
 She has also become less anxious and spooky ask a result of not being restrained by fixed low hands and a rigid body to make her look smooth.